The US And China As The Largest Historical And Current Economies And GHG Emitters Should Intensively Together Adequately Address Climate Change

-The above photo shows life to death: Glacier National Park with green growth in foreground; wildfire destruction that will continue in the middle ground; and lost glaciers that will not return in the background.
-Climate change with increasing temperature will affect all three.
+The above photo shows life to death: Glacier National Park with green growth in the foreground; wildfire destruction that will continue in the middle ground; and lost glaciers that will not return in the background.
+Climate change with increasing temperature has already affected all three and the photo serves as a metaphor for human health and welfare.
 Photo credit: Phiilp Boxell, July 2010.

 Climate Change presents the transcendent challenge for ourselves and our children today and for the future.
 Ultimately, climate change if inadequately addressed will result in human suffering unparalleled in recorded history.
 The world’s mortality ranges around 62 million people each year.
 About 3 million Americans die each year from various causes.
 The World Health Organization estimates that 150,000 people now die each year from climate change.
 WHO site.
 Climate change could result in untold suffering.
 And the essential question is why take the risk when we have the means to avert the potential consequences?
 We understand the problem.
 It is really quite simple to solve.